1999 Kansas State Wildcats football team

 The 1999 Kansas State Wildcats football team represented Kansas State University as a member of the North Division of the Big 12 Conference during the 1999 NCAA Division I-A football season.
 Led by 11th-year head coach Bill Snyder, the Wildcats compiled an overall record of 11–1 with a mark of 7–1 in conference play, sharing Big 12's North Division title with Nebraska.
 Kansas State was invited to the Holiday Bowl, where the Wildcats defeated Washington.The team played home games at KSU Stadium in Manhattan, Kansas.

-The Wildcats defense did not give up a score in the third quarter all season, and tied a program record for shutouts in a season with three.
+The Wildcats defense did not give up a score in the third quarter all season, and set a new program record for shutouts in a season with three.
 They shut out Temple, Utah State, and Missouri.
 Kansas State shutout Missouri three times in five games in Manhattan between 1991 and 1999.
-The Wildcats also shut out three opponents in 1991 and 2002.
+The Wildcats would later also shut out three opponents in 2002.